 Battery management system

-280 that we made ourselves14devices with This communication is done over RS485 and is isolated at each cell and master34.2 The BMS can also measure current and trigger the safety system.
+280 cells will be monitored by the BMS that we made ourselves.
+14 Slave devices with microcontrollers will communicate with one Master.
+This communication is done over RS485 and is isolated at each cell and master.
+The BMS is capable of opening a relay in the shutdown circuit to open the AIRs in the case of an error.
+At a minimum cell voltage of 3 and a maximum of 4.2, the BMS will take actions to bypass the affected cell(s) and shutdown the tractive system if necessary.
+The BMS also reacts to temperature problems at 75°C. The BMS can also measure current and trigger the safety system.
 The BMS shuts down the tractive system via a relay that is tied into the safety loop.
 If shut down, it would trip the safety system and the car would shut down.
 These boards are linked with IDC-8 ribbon cable.
 This allows for hot swapping boards.
 The slave boards are mounted to the positive battery terminal posts with nuts and lock washers.
 There is a wire leaving the board to go to the battery ground that is used to sense the voltage it is being powered off of.